Josh O'Connor: 2012–2018: Early work and breakthrough

-Critical acclaim with The Crown
+2019–present: Critical acclaim and The Crown

-In the same year, O'Connor began portraying Charles, Prince of Wales in Season 3 of the award-winning Netflix programme The Crown (2019), starring alongside Olivia Colman, Tobias Menzies, and Helena Bonham Carter.
-In 2020, he was nominated for a British Academy Television Award for Best Supporting Actor for his role while the cast won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+In the same year, O'Connor began portraying Charles, Prince of Wales, in Season 3 of the Netflix historical drama The Crown (2019), starring alongside Olivia Colman, Tobias Menzies and Helena Bonham Carter.
+In 2020, he was nominated for a British Academy Television Award for Best Supporting Actor for his role, while the cast won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 He revealed that the role did not initially interest him and that he had to be persuaded to audition.
 Creator Peter Morgan asked him to read a scene in which Charles compares himself to a character in Saul Bellow's 1944 novel Dangling Man, in which the character waits to be drafted into war because the war will give his life meaning.
-It was the "aimlessness and purposelessness of Charles’s life as heir to the throne" that ultimately sparked O'Connor's interest in the character.
+It was the "aimlessness and purposelessness of Charles's life as heir to the throne" that ultimately sparked O'Connor's interest in the character.

-He reprised the role for Season 4 of The Crown (2020), and admitted that his character is "horrible" in that season.
-Still, he understands the source of Charles' discontent, saying that it all boils down to the fact that Charles has spent his entire life being overlooked.
-O'Connor won accolades in 2021 including the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, the Golden Globe Award, the Critics' Choice Award, and the Hollywood Critics Association TV Awards for Best Television Actor in a Drama Series and received a nomination for the British Academy Television Award for Best Actor for his performance.
+He reprised the role for Season 4 of The Crown, and admitted that his character is "horrible" in that season.
+Still, he said he understood the source of Charles' discontent, saying that it all boils down to the fact that Charles has spent his entire life being overlooked.
+O'Connor's performance received universal acclaim and earned him the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, the Golden Globe Award for Best Actor – Television Series Drama, and the Critics' Choice Television Award for Best Actor in a Drama Series, in addition to nominations for the British Academy Television Award for Best Actor and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.
 The cast also won its second Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 He described the culmination of his journey as Prince Charles as "the experience of a lifetime."
-Originally the fourth season was to conclude with Camillagate, however O'Connor refused to shoot that scene.